truenas/documentation/content/en/hub/tasks/advanced/jails-software.md

 ---
-title: "Jail Software Reference Guide"
-linkTitle: "Installing Software in a Jail"
+title: "Installing Software in a Jail"
-description: "Installing Software in a Jail"
+description: "How to install software in a jail using FreeBSD packages."
 tags: ["jails"]
 ---

-### Installing Jail Software
 A jail is created with no software aside from the core packages installed as part of the selected version of FreeBSD.
-To install more software, start the jail and click **>**_ Shell.
+To install more software, go to the **Jails** screen and expand the jail entry.
+Start the jail, then click **> SHELL** when the jail has booted.

 <img src="/images/jail-shell-example.png" width='700px'>
 <br><br>

-### Installing FreeBSD Packages
+## Installing FreeBSD Packages

 The quickest and easiest way to install software inside the jail is to install a FreeBSD package.
 FreeBSD packages are precompiled and contain all the binaries and a list of dependencies required for the software to run on a FreeBSD system.

 A huge amount of software has been ported to FreeBSD.
 Most of that software is available as packages.
-One way to find FreeBSD software is to use the search bar at [FreshPorts.org](https://www.freshports.org/.
+One way to find FreeBSD software is to use the search bar at [FreshPorts.org](https://www.freshports.org/).

-After finding the name of the desired package, use the **pkg install** command to install it.
-For example, to install the audiotag package, use the command **pkg install audiotag**
+After finding the name of the desired package, use the `pkg install` command to install it.
+For example, to install the **audiotag** package, enter `pkg install audiotag`.

-When prompted, press **y** to complete the installation.
-Messages will show the download and installation status.
+When prompted, press <kbd>y</kbd> to complete the installation.
+Messages show the download and installation status.

-A successful installation can be confirmed by querying the package database:
+A successful installation is confirmed by querying the package database:

 ```
 pkg info -f audiotag